The start of the 2008 saw RML introducing a further evolution

 fibre with a honeycomb core for additional rigidity.
 This

-2004 and means that the EX265 is likely to remain at the
+2004 and meant that the EX265 could remain at the forefront

-forefront of prototype racecar technology for some time
+of prototype racecar technology for several years.
+Indeed,

 The